Now that your sweet tooth has had ample time to recover from the holidays, let’s do something fun with those leftover peppermint candies you have.

 RECIPE updated: September 6, 2016 to include a new method for ensuring the chocolate entirely melts into the coconut cream and make a fluffy, seamless mousse!

-- 1 15-ounce can coconut cream OR full fat coconut milk
+- 1 14-ounce can coconut cream OR full-fat coconut milk

-- OPTIONAL: coconut whipped cream and finely crushed peppermint candies for garnish (check to ensure vegan friendliness)
+- finely crushed peppermint candies (optional // for garnish // check to ensure vegan friendliness)

 - Melt chocolate in the microwave in 30 second increments or over a double boiler until creamy and smooth (be careful not to cook past melting point).

 - Add coconut cream to a medium or large mixing bowl along with melted chocolate and whisk thoroughly to combine.
 Add peppermint oil and mix once more.
 Start with 1/8 tsp, then graduate up to 1/4 tsp depending on desired mintiness (amounts as original recipe is written // start with lesser end of range and increase as desired).